 Kenya is also home to many weaver birds, this small tree was full of them, busy coming and going feeding there young.

-Coming into Nanyuki I reach Kongonis camp, a plush complex with good food and accomodation.
+Coming into Nanyuki I reach Kongonis camp, a plush complex with good food and accommodation.